 Mold is common in homes regardless of location, but it is especially prevalent in the Portland area thanks to our wet and humid climate.
 Mold grows easily on paper products, ceiling tiles and wood, but it can also grow on paint, dust, insulation, wallpaper and carpet, among other materials.
 This means that a proper mold assessment needs to be thorough to ensure any potential problem areas are found and remedied.

-When it comes to mold inspections, it’s important to work with a professional team that understands how buildings work – including where they leak – and what conditions create an ideal environment for mold to grow.
+When it comes to inspections for mold, it’s important to work with a professional team that understands how buildings work – including where they leak – and what conditions create an ideal environment for mold to grow.
 In our more than 20 years of service to the Portland area, Alpha Environmental has become well-versed in where mold likes to hide and where moisture commonly collects.

 Our Mold Inspection Process